 Kernan began her state career in 1963 and served in a variety of clerical positions until 1971 when she accepted an appointment at CDC headquarters as a Training Officer and later as a Correctional Counselor in Classification Services.

 In 1979, she accepted a Training and Development assignment as a Correctional Lieutenant at San Quentin, according to a January 1992 issue of Correction News.
-She served in many posts at San Quentin until 1984, when she was promoted to Program Administrator with the Planning and Construction Division.
+She served in many posts at San Quentin until 1984, promoting to Program Administrator with the Planning and Construction Division.

 She worked for the Department for 32 years and passed away in 2003.